gnea/grbl/README.md

 ![GitHub Logo](/doc/media/Grbl Logo 250px.png)
 ***
-_This is a special version with servo support instead of spindle/laser PWM_
+_This is a special version with servo support (swichable in config.h)_

-- The PWM frequency is set to 62.5Hz (prescaler 1/1024)
+- The PWM frequency is set to 61Hz (prescaler 1/1024).
-- The pulse width range is 0.63ms to 2.2ms
+- The pulse width range is 0.5 - 2.5ms.
-- S0 does not deactivate the PWM, but instead send min pulse width
+- S0 does not deactivate the PWM, but instead send min pulse width.
 - Set the max.
-S-value to `$30=255` to get a S-value range of 0-255
+S-value to `$30=255` to get a S-value range of 0-255.
-- You should have a M3S0 at the start of your gcode to activate the servo and M5 at end to deactivate it
+- You should have a M3S0 at the start of your gcode to activate the servo and M5 at end to deactivate it.

 ***